-Each ESTRING (estradiol vaginal ring) is individually packaged in a heat-sealed rectangular pouch consisting of three layers, from outside to inside: polyester, aluminum foil, and low density polyethylene, respectively.
+how SurrLED Each ESTRING (estradiol vaginal system) contains 2 mg estradiol to deliver 7.5 mcg of estradiol per day over 90 days, and is individually packaged in a heat-sealed rectangular pouch consisting of three layers, from outside to inside: polyester, aluminum foil, and low-density polyethylene, respectively.
 The pouch is provided with a tear-off notch on one side.
-NDC 0013-2150-36 ESTRING (estradiol vaginal ring) 2 mg - available in single packs.
+NDC 0013-1042-01 ESTRING (estradiol vaginal system) delivers 7.5 mcg per day - one vaginal system (contains 2 mg estradiol to deliver 7.5 mcg of estradiol per day over 90 days).

-STORAGE - Store at controlled room temperature 15° to 25 °C (59 °F to 77 °F)
+STORAGE - Store at controlled room temperature 15° to 25 °C (59 °F to 77 °F).